 With More Time

-If you have one or more extra days to spend in Rome and are looking for a cool, off-the-beaten-path idea, how about biking the Appian Way?
+If you have more than 2 days in Rome and are looking for a cool, off-the-beaten-path idea, how about biking the Appian Way?

 We highly recommend this activity if you are traveling with kids.
 It doesn’t take long for kids to grow bored with churches, art galleries, and museums.
 But they will probably love biking on the uneven, cobblestoned Appian Way, one of the oldest roads in the world.
 During our visit to Rome, this was Tyler and Kara’s favorite activity (yes, it even beat the Colosseum).